Riding with a Disability

 Caltrain offers free travel training to teach people with disabilities how to ride the train.
 Participants learn where to wait for the train; how to purchase tickets and tag Clipper; how to make connections and how to get help if lost or having trouble on the trip.

 For more information about travel training, call 650.508.6202 or (TTY 650.508.6448).

 Caltrain is committed to making reasonable modifications to its policies, practices and procedures to ensure full access to its service for customers with disabilities.
 To make a request for a reasonable modification, click HERE or call Customer Service at 1.800.660.4287 (TTY 650.508.6448).

 Caltrain has installed an audible sign system at the San Francisco and San Jose Diridon stations to help customers with visual impairments navigate independently.

 Strategically placed transmitters emit infrared signals that are picked up by a light-weight, hand-held receiver that guides the user to their destination by an audible voice that calls out names of landmarks.
 The receivers are available upon request by calling 650.508.6202 or (TTY 650.508.6448).

 - Caltrain conductors will assist you to the best of their abilities to ensure that your ride on Caltrain is safe, smooth and comfortable.
 If you need assistance from the conductor, please ask.

 - All accessible stations also have backup lifts on the platform if the onboard lift needs service.

-- The accessible car is usually the second car from the north, or San Francisco end, of the train.
+- The designated ADA car is the second car from the north, or San Francisco end, of the train.
 On all trains, the car is marked with the blue accessibility symbol next to the doors.
 All accessible cars have an accessible restroom.